andrew/ultimate-awesome/README.md

 - [awesome-football](https://github.com/openfootball/awesome-football) - A collection of awesome football (national teams, clubs, match schedules, players, stadiums, etc.) datasets.
 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [Awesome-InverseRendering](https://github.com/tkuri/Awesome-InverseRendering) - List of awesome papers on Intrinsic Decomposition & Inverse Rendering.
+- [awesome-algorand](https://github.com/awesome-algorand/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [fucking-awesome-incident-response](https://github.com/Correia-jpv/fucking-awesome-incident-response) - A curated list of tools for incident response.
 With repository stars⭐ and forks🍴.
 - [awesome-netbox](https://github.com/netbox-community/awesome-netbox) - A curated list of awesome NetBox resources.
 - [awesome-foundation-model-leaderboards](https://github.com/SAILResearch/awesome-foundation-model-leaderboards) - A curated list of awesome leaderboard-oriented resources for foundation models.